 Impellam do not believe there is any place in today’s world for slavery or human trafficking.
 We are committed to continually improving our practices to combat slavery and human trafficking and to encourage the same high standards from our supply chain and other business partners.

 Impellam is a global provider of staffing and recruitment services to a wide range of clients covering a broad range of industry sectors.
-We have over 3,400 employees globally across more than 220 locations across the UK, North America, Asia Pacific and mainland Europe.
-The Group had a global annual turnover in 2015 of £1.7bn and has its registered office in Luton, Bedfordshire.
+We have over 2,500 employees globally across more than 76 locations across the UK, North America, Australasia and Europe.
+The Group had a global annual turnover in 2020 of £2bn and has its registered office in Luton, Bedfordshire.

 Impellam purchases a wide range of products and services from its supply chain, including IT hardware, software and telecommunications; vehicles; office furniture, equipment and supplies; utilities; travel services; and training services.

-We consider our policies and procedures regularly, not only to ensure they remain relevant, but also to review our progress.
+We review our policies and procedures regularly, not only to ensure they remain relevant, but also to assess our progress.